ArtKop/AcoBotWebVersion/readme.md

   - First, open the camera in the camera page.

-  - Then, open the the setting panel to open the parameters form to set the parameters used in this experiment.
+  - Then, open the setting panel to open the parameters form to set the parameters used in this experiment.

   - When ready, click the 'submit' button to submit these parameters to the server.